Why people don’t get screened for Alzheimer’s

 – Sandra, 49

-Uncovered a new layer of insight that was not found in the focus groups
+- Uncovered an important new layer of insight that was not found in the focus groups, disproving one of the initial assumptions that knowledge = power

 “So What, Now What?”
 Workshop